Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/health/health_emotion_counts_by_decade.html" width="100%" height="600" frameborder="0"></iframe>

-Hmmm, this plot is interesting in the way that we see that the positive emotion in health movies is always dominant, through all decades.
-The evolution of emotions in health movies stays relatively the same, it follows the same tendencies.
+Hmmm, this plot is interesting in the way that we see that the positive emotion in health movies is overall dominant, through all decades.
+But did you see that just like me?
+A big peak in negative emotion is happening in the 1950s.
+Using our Gadget Binoculars, wee see that the disgust emotion is in its highest in this decade, and so is anger.
+Are these fluctuations correlated?
+Probably!

+Looking into the news, we see that most articles talking about health are rather pessimistic from the 1940s.
+Indeed, a lot of them talk about death of war veterans or mental diseases caused by the trauma of the past years.
+Furthermore, with the beginning of the Cold War, there were the threats of the nuclear arms, which were frightening.

 <iframe src="/assets/plots/health/health_emotion_sentiment_counts.html" width="100%" height="600" frameborder="0"></iframe>